artandrey/dev-guides/short-mapping.md

     public description: string;
     public eventDate: Date;

-    // check if the reminder belongs to an event in the future or not public isPassed() {
+    // check if the reminder belongs to an event in the past or not public isPassed() {
         return this.eventDate < new Date();
     }